Lady Penelope: 2004 film

-In a negative preview of the live-action film, XPosé magazine commented that Penelope seemed to have "turned into Barbara Cartland, as though someone's decided that her defining character trait is the colour pink."
+In a negative preview of the film, XPosé magazine criticised the new Penelope's characterisation, commenting that she seemed to have "turned into Barbara Cartland, as though someone's decided that her defining character trait is the colour pink."

 In other media

-In the period 1965 to 1969, Lady Penelope stories were adapted into comics form, first in the comic TV Century 21, and then in her own spinoff title.
+In the period 1965 to 1969, Lady Penelope stories were adapted into comics form, first in the comic TV Century 21, and then in her own spin-off title.

-Lady Penelope, again voiced by Sylvia Anderson, appeared to the character of Edina Monsoon in a dream sequence in "Hospital", a 1994 episode of the sitcom Absolutely Fabulous.
+Penelope, again voiced by Sylvia Anderson, appeared to the character of Edina Monsoon in a dream sequence in "Hospital", a 1994 episode of the sitcom Absolutely Fabulous.

 As an eponym

-Also in 1994, Virgin Atlantic named its first Boeing 747-400 after Lady Penelope; the aircraft's registration, inspired by FAB 1, was G-VFAB.
+In 1994, Virgin Atlantic named its first Boeing 747-400 after Penelope.
+The aircraft's registration, inspired by FAB 1, was G-VFAB.
 The aircraft was retired in September 2015.

 In 2003, Virgin Trains West Coast named locomotive 57307 Lady Penelope.
-It retained the name when sold to Direct Rail Services in 2013.
+The locomotive retained this name after it was sold to Direct Rail Services in 2013.